 Border agents can’t ensure only drugs from approved Canadian pharmacies make it into the U.S., Senator Robert Menendez, a New Jersey Democrat, said.

 The pharmaceutical lobbying organization agreed to contribute $80 billion over 10 years in support of the health law in exchange for protections against importation.

-The FDA allowed for temporary importation of unapproved foreign drugs from India in February to give ovarian cancer and multiple myeloma patients access to the Johnson & Johnson (JNJ) drug Doxil, which was in short supply after the New Brunswick, New Jersey-based company’s contract manufacturer said it planned to get out of the business.
+The FDA allowed for temporary importation of unapproved foreign drugs from India in February to give ovarian cancer and multiple myeloma patients access to the Johnson & Johnson (JNJ:US) drug Doxil, which was in short supply after the New Brunswick, New Jersey-based company’s contract manufacturer said it planned to get out of the business.
 The FDA only relies on foreign sources when it can’t resolve a shortage with already approved drugs.

 An amendment from Senator Jack Reed, a Democrat from Rhode Island, to make the FDA enforce regulations on labeling and testing of over-the-counter sunscreen starting Dec.
 17 was successfully attached to the bill.
 The label changes include banning the words “sweatproof” and “waterproof” and requiring products with sun protection factors, or SPFs, below 15 to state that they don’t prevent skin cancer or early aging.

 The FDA, which intended to require compliance with the changes by June, said May 11 it would delay the compliance dates for at least six months.
 The agency cited estimates from the Personal Care Products Council and the Consumer Healthcare Products Association that demonstrated companies’ need for more time to re-label and test the products.